“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

 Midwives provide care and support to women and their families throughout pregnancy, during labour and for a short period after the baby’s birth.
-Offered in partnership with Bolton NHS Foundation Trust, the University of Bolton’s NMC-approved pre-registration BSc (Hons) Midwifery degree aims to give you the experience and skills to join this demanding yet rewarding career.
+Offered in partnership with local NHS Foundation Trusts, the University of Bolton’s NMC-approved pre-registration BSc (Hons) Midwifery degree aims to give you the experience and skills to join this demanding yet rewarding career.